Loading

 The Hidden Pattern in Famous Brands

 Look at the brands dominating their markets.
-Audi, the German luxury car manufacturer, takes its name from its founder August Horch—"Horch" being German for "listen."
-Lego, the toy giant, comes from the Danish phrase "leg godt" meaning "play well."
-Hulu, the streaming service, draws from Mandarin Chinese, meaning "gourd" or "holder of precious things."
+Audi takes its name from its founder August Horch ("Horch" being German for "listen").
+Lego comes from the Danish phrase "leg godt" meaning "play well."
+Hulu draws from Mandarin Chinese, meaning "gourd" or "holder of precious things."

-Samsung, one of the largest technology conglomerates in the world, is Korean for "three stars."
-Vivo, the smartphone manufacturer, uses a word from Latin, Italian, and Spanish meaning "alive."
-Roku, the streaming platform, is simply Japanese for "six."
+Samsung is Korean for "three stars."
+Vivo uses a word from Latin, Italian, and Spanish meaning "alive."
+Roku is simply Japanese for "six."

 These aren't accidents.
 These companies chose foreign words deliberately, and the strategy paid off.